 - D1.2.1 The certification body shall report the following information to Textile Exchange quarterly.
 Data shall be reported in a format specified by Textile Exchange or in an alternate format which has been approved by Textile Exchange.
 This data is considered to be confidential and will only be made publicly available in aggregate. - a.
 An NC Report which includes: - i.
-An anonymized list of non-conformities issued to farms and farm groups, divided into the categories animal welfare, land management, social, and ICS non-conformities; and - ii.
-A list of exemptions issued or applied to farms.
-This includes exemptions issued by Textile Exchange for a specific farm/farm group, as well as exemptions issued more generally for farms which meet particular conditions (e.g. which may be applied to all farms in a specific country).

-- A set of Farm Questions for each certified farm (including each member in the case of Farm Group Certification and Communal Farmer Group Certification), with all questions answered.
-The following options are available for submission: - i.
-Via the online survey form, using the custom link provided to the certification body (preferred option); or - ii.
-By email, using the applicable Textile Exchange template (RAF-503a RWS Farm Questions, RAF-503b RMS Farm Questions, or RAF-503c RAS Farm Questions).
+An anonymized list of non-conformities issued to farms and farm groups, divided into the categories: animal welfare, land management, social, and ICS non-conformities; and - ii.
+A list of exemptions issued or applied to farms by Textile Exchange or the certification body.
+This includes exemptions issued by Textile Exchange for a specific farm/farm group, as well as exemptions issued more generally for farms which meet particular conditions (e.g. which may be applied to all farms in a specific country). - b.
+A set of Farm Questions for each certified farm (including each member in the case of Farm Group Certification and Communal Farmer Group Certification).
+The certification body shall ensure all questions are complete and accurate following the submission by each farm/group.
+These shall be submitted via the online survey form, using the custom link provided to the certification body (preferred option), or in another format specified by Textile Exchange.